wuhongyi/PKUXIADAQ/docs/zh/_sources/ProgrammersGuide/XIAAPI.rst.txt

 .. code:: cpp

   int HongyiWuPixie16ComputeSlowFiltersOfflineExtendBaseline (
-   	char           *FileName,          // the list mode data file name (with complete path) unsigned short ModuleNumber,       // the module whose events are to be analyzed unsigned short ChannelNumber,      // the channel whose events are to be analyzed unsigned int   FileLocation,       // the location of the trace in the file unsigned short RcdTraceLength,     // recorded trace length unsigned short *RcdTrace,          // recorded trace double         *slowfilter,        // slow filter response unsigned int   bl, double         sl, double         sg, double         tau, int            sfr, int            pointtobl );
+	char           *FileName,          // the list mode data file name (with complete path) unsigned short ModuleNumber,       // the module whose events are to be analyzed unsigned short ChannelNumber,      // the channel whose events are to be analyzed unsigned int   FileLocation,       // the location of the trace in the file unsigned short RcdTraceLength,     // recorded trace length unsigned short *RcdTrace,          // recorded trace
+	double         *slowfilter,        // slow filter response
+	unsigned int   bl,                 // The baseline calculated in the firmware double         sl,                 // SL used to calculate the baseline in the firmware double         sg,                 // SG used to calculate the baseline in the firmware double         tau,                // TAU used to calculate the baseline in the firmware int            sfr,                // SlowFilterRange used to calculate the baseline in the firmware int            pointtobl );        // Average number of estimated waveform baselines

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 HongyiWuPixie16SetOfflineVariant